This post explores the topic of being right in relationships.

 Let’s unpack this, where I believe there is truth to it, and how it impacts relationship anxiety.

-Often times, my clients come to me because they’re having a hard time accepting their partner’s beliefs and behaviors.
+Often times, my clients come to me because they’re having a hard time accepting their partner’s behavior or beliefs.

 One step beyond that, maybe they view themselves as better than their partner because of their differing beliefs and behaviors.